Xanth3/rusty-space-miner/README.md

 - Use `WASD` to move your ship
 - Press `SPACE` to mine resources
-- Avoid asteroids and keep your fuel topped upd asteroids and keep your fuel topped up
+- Avoid asteroids and keep your fuel topped up
 - Visit space stations to upgrade your ship

-## Contributingtributing
+## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## Licenseense
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.